rasukuttia91-lang/Final-Project/README.md

 └── results/
 Conclusion
 This project demonstrates how attention-enhanced LSTM networks can significantly improve multivariate time series forecasting performance.
 The synthetic dataset enables controlled experimentation, while attention visualizations provide interpretability, making the model both accurate and explainable.
-Author
-RASUKUTTI ANANDHAN

----

-### This README is:
-- Academically correct
-- Matches your code 100%
-- Suitable for GitHub, college submission, and portfolio
-- Looks **professional to recruiters and professors**